jeffouille/nextgen-gallery-panoramics/readme.txt

 create preview of image 2000px width (with watermark ?) - Make 2000x1000 thumbnail to replace the original photo

+publish a pano (with featured image)

 DONE remove all pano file when remove an image

 config file (skin.xml and krpanotool.config) edit panel (like css style edit)

-directory and option to place custom krpano tool and viewer
+DONE directory and option to place custom krpano tool and viewer

 xml generator for plugin